Herb Profile: Chamomile

-Chamomile is one of the most well-known herbs, and one I wouldn’t be without, especially with small children.
+Chamomile is one of the most well-known herbs, and one I’m never without, especially with small children.

-It is widely available in tea form, but can also be made into capsules or tinctures or used in cosmetic applications.
+It is widely available in tea form, but can also be made into capsules, tinctures, or used in cosmetic applications.

 Chamomile flowers are mildly sedative, making them wonderful for improving sleep quality and relaxation.
 I use chamomile in place of Tylenol for teething or colicky babies, and on my own stomach after giving birth to help ease the after pains.